 You will find huge blocks of concrete and unimaginably large tree trunks littering the market ground.
 You wouldn’t believe what these enormous, thickly muscled beasts can pull when they’re chained and whipped.

 Last winter a horse pulled our 2 ton truck up an icy hill, that was impressive, but to see them being whipped to shift concrete blocks for show isn’t great.
 But on with the photos.
 Here is Sighetu Marmatiei market for those of you who will never make it to this incredible corner of the world.
-If anyone wants to condemn these farmers, think if you could survive here through harsh winter months being fully vegan and without wood.
+If anyone wants to condemn these farmers, think if you could survive here through harsh winter months being fully vegan and without wood or warm clothes and blankets.

 I was warned off taking photos of the horse trials this morning by a gypsy trader, but I have a few from last year that I’ve never shared.
 Maybe I will one day.
 The market is held on the first Monday of every month.
 Get there in the morning.